veliancreate-zz/my-cv/README.md

   - JQuery
   - NodeJS
   - AngularJS
-  -
+  - PostgreSQL

 - Testing
   - Rspec
-  - Rspec/Capybara
+  - Capybara
-  - Cucumber/Capybara
+  - Capybara
   - Jasmine
-  - Mocha
   - Protractor
-  - Poltergeist

 I'm looking to work at an innovative technology company where I can continue to learn in an agile environment